FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Linux.md

 ## Building ZHL files (not required to build Hyperspace)

-To build ZHL files, you need to install Lua and LuaRocks-packages.
+To build ZHL files, you need to install Lua and LuaRocks packages.

 While newer versions of Lua may work, Lua 5.3 is confirmed to work and is therefore our recommendation here.
 Certain distributions, such as Fedora, do not offer Lua 5.3 in their repositories anymore.
 In this case, it may be worth it to try newer versions of Lua instead.

-On Ubuntu 26.04, run the following commands to install Lua, LuaRocks and related LuaRocks-packages.
+On Ubuntu 26.04, run the following commands to install Lua, LuaRocks and related packages.

 ```
 sudo apt install lua5.3 liblua5.3-dev luarocks